DegreeDoctor of Physical Therapy (DPT)

 - Completion of Bachelor’s Degree from a regionally accredited institution prior to matriculation

-- A minimum math/science pre-requisite GPA of 3.0 (excludes the 2 Psychology courses)
+- A minimum math/science pre-requisite GPA of 3.0 (excludes the 2 Psychology courses), calculated by UNE.

-As required by clinical training sites, students will be subject to criminal background checks and drug screens periodically throughout the DPT program.
+As required by clinical training sites, students may be subject to criminal background checks and drug screens prior to matriculation, and periodically throughout the DPT program.

 - Applications for admissions are accepted through the Central Application Service for Physical Therapy (PTCAS).